SecurityTokenStandard/EIP-Spec/EIP-ST.md

     /// @param _data Additional data attached to the minting of tokens function mint(bytes32 _tranche, address _owner, uint256 _amount, bytes _data) public;

-    /// @notice Decreases totalSupply and the corresponding amount of the specified owners tranche
-    /// @dev MUST revert if tokens not successfully burned
-    /// @param _owner The owner whose balance should be decreased
-    /// @param _tranche The tranche to allocate the decrease in balance
-    /// @param _amount The amount by which to decrease the balance
-    /// @param _data Additional data attached to the burning of tokens function burn(bytes32 _tranche, address _owner, uint256 _amount, bytes _data) public;

 }

 interface IERC165 {